yilmazchef/javascript-notebooks/Notebooks/English/All.md

 - It helps to perform different actions for different decisions
 - We can use conditional operator to check our condition: >, <, >=, <=, ==, !=, ===

-#### We can use the following conditional statements in JavaScript to make decisions:
+#### We can use the following conditional statements in JavaScript to make decisions

 1. If Statement
 2. If...else Statement